GisungSim/GisungSim.github.io/index.md

 My vision is achieving both pursuing fundamental physics beyond the Standard Model and developing future technologies that will improve people's lives.

 Along with my vision, my key experiment has been about generating squeezed states of light.
 Started from scratch, I tried really hard to achieve it.
 After many trials and errors, I recently achieved it! [more detail](/research-experiment/)

+This achievement is now leading to various exciting research subjects:
+- Quantum-enhanced electric field sensing using Rydberg atom
+- Quantum-enhanced optical magnetometry
+- Quantum information with continuous variables